Skip to main content

 • Review prior conversations.

 • Review and edit contact details when permitted.
+In Conversation Details, the edit pencil remains visible on every real contact card.

 • Open the contact profile.